galaxy4public/hkmcavn-tools/xcrypt/README.md

 1. testing whether a file (or a group of files) are encrypted or not encrypted

-   The following session excerpt is from running the script aagainst all files in the directory with downloaded firmware for 2022 KIA Sportage:
+   The following session excerpt is from running the script against all files in the directory with downloaded firmware for 2022 KIA Sportage:

        $ ~/hkmcavn-tools/xcrypt/xcrypt.py -t -v $(find . -type f)